University Hospital Giessen

-In two locations in 80 clinics, about 436,000 patients have treated annually: 342,000 outpatients and 94,000 inpatients.
-In addition, about 9,600 employees of various professions work here, among which there are many experienced doctors and nurses, laboratory assistants, physiotherapists, engineers, computer scientists and cooks.
+In two locations in 80 clinics, about 436,000 patients have been treated annually: 342,000 outpatients and 94,000 inpatients.
+In addition, about 9,600 employees of various professions work here, among which there are many experienced doctors and nurses, laboratory assistants, physiotherapists, engineers, computer scientists, and cooks.

 Is the clinic good for cancer treatment?

-The hospital is suitable for surgery, including malignant tumours that traditional methods cannot remove, and uses robotic surgery, gamma knife and cyber knife to stop the spread of the disease.
-The centre also uses HIPEC, which heats the chemotherapeutic drug and penetrates all cancer cells.
+The hospital is suitable for surgery, including malignant tumors that traditional methods cannot remove, and uses robotic surgery, gamma knife, and cyber knife to stop the spread of the disease.
+The center also uses HIPEC, which heats the chemotherapeutic drug and penetrates all cancer cells.

 Does the hospital perform minimally invasive operations on the gastrointestinal tract?

 Highly qualified surgeons use transluminal endoscopic surgery with a natural opening (NOTE), with the help of which the stomach or abdominal cavity is entered through a natural space, unlike traditional open or laparoscopic surgery with a large incision in the abdominal wall.

 Are there male infertility specialists at the clinic?

 The medical center uses innovative technologies for the treatment of male infertility.
 Innovative TESE and MESA techniques are used with the help of microsurgery.
 Thanks to the clinic's approaches, sperm collection is improved, and the tissue obtained from the testicle is reduced.